DAACS/DAACS-Setup/README.md

 increase server sizes you will have the option to not increase the disk size.
 This is recommended so you can always reduce the size later, unless of course you need more storage.
-DAACS does not require a lot of disk storage to save student results.
+DAACS does not require a lot of disk storage to save student results. **If using automated essay scoring you will need at least 4gb of RAM**.

 <center>
 <img src='screenshots/DigitalOcean03_plan.png' alt='' width='500' />